 On Friday, 15 June, it was from 17:00 until 19:00 and on Saturday, 16 June it was from 17:00 until 19:15.
 On Monday, 18 June, Eskom released the following information: Eskom’s prognosis is that the power system will take up to approximately ten days to recover from the effects of the recent industrial action, once all staff members return to work on Monday.

 Processes need to be restarted

 The estimated ten-day prognosis for full restoration is due to the effects of the industrial action which interrupted continuous processes at the power plants.
 These processes have to now be cleared out and restarted which will take additional time.

 - Coal management and transportation.
 For example the inability to transport coal from our coal stock yards to our coal bunkers due to the absence of operating staff.
 In addition the already low coal stockpiles at some stations were exacerbated by road closures as coal delivery had to be suspended.

-- Significant increase in plant outages and a bottleneck in routine maintenance due to the lack of resources to optimally operate the plant; such as ash clearing and mechanical failures that occurred during the period.
-For example smaller stations can only return units more or less every 24 hours due to demineralised water limitations and some stations that are operating at high output have to manage their ash levels to achieve optimal production.
+- Significant increase in plant outages and a bottleneck in routine maintenance due to the lack of resources to optimally operate the plant.
+These include ash clearing and mechanical failures that occurred during the period.
+For example, smaller stations can only return units more or less every 24 hours due to demineralised water limitations.
+Some stations that are operating at high output have to manage their ash levels to achieve optimal production.
 These stations are expected to only return to normality by Thursday.

 - In addition, Eskom is currently managing diesel levels at our peaking plants at 50% to ensure that sufficient diesel generation is available for emergencies.